 What Are Whiskers?

-Whiskers, or to use their scientific name, vibrissae, are long, stiff hairs that most different types of mammals have in one form or another.
-The term vibrissae derives from the Latin word vibrare, which means to vibrate.
+Whiskers, or to use their scientific name, vibrissae, are long, stiff hairs that many mammals have in one form or another.
+The term “vibrissae” is derived from the Latin word “vibrare,” which means to vibrate.

 Whiskers grow from hair follicles and are made of the same material as your cat’s fur, keratin (a type of protein).
 Whiskers differ from normal hairs in that they tend to be longer, more rigid, and of broader diameter, and normally stand out from the face.

 Cats have whiskers in multiple places on their face; by the side of the nose, above the eyes, on the chin, and around the ears.
 Cats also have less well-known whiskers on their front limbs called “carpal” whiskers.